CalthorpeAnalytics/uf-ts-codetest-1/README.md

 ## Getting Started

-Since the app was scaffolded with CRA, the process for installing and running in development mode is:
+Since the app was scaffolded with create-react-app, the process for installing and running in development mode is:

 Install Node and npm: [download](https://nodejs.org/en/download/) or use [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating).

 ```
-git clone <path-to-repo>
+git clone git@github.com:CalthorpeAnalytics/uf-fe-codetest.git
-cd <repo-name>
+cd uf-fe-codetest
 npm install
 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to load the app in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+The application will usually "hot reload" when you edit a file and save it.